dotkernel/api-documentation/docs/book/v4/installation/doctrine-orm.md

 ## Running migrations

-* create a new MySQL database - set collation to `utf8mb4_general_ci`
-* run the database migrations by using the following command:
+* create a new MySQL database - set collation to `utf8mb4_general_ci` Run the database migrations by using the following command:

 ```shell
 php vendor/bin/doctrine-migrations migrate